 (C) An RPF’s written explanation or justification need not be attached to the submitted notice of exemption if an approved Habitat Conservation Plan, Sustained Yield Plan, or Plan addresses large old tree retention for the area in which the large old tree is proposed for removal and the removal is in compliance with the retention standards of that document.

-(16) To terminate a notice of exemption, the Timberland owner shall submit a letter to the Director which includes the notice number, a statement requesting termination of the notice, and a signature of the Timberland ownerIn instances where a Plan submitter holds an accepted non-expiredvalid notice of exemption pursuant to 14 CCR§1038 or 1038.3 and the submitter intends to submit a subsequent notice of exemption with a harvest area that geographically overlaps with that previous notice of exemption prior to its expiration, the submitter shall inform the department by letter of the submitter’s desire to designate the previous notice of exemption as completedterminated.
+(16) To terminate a notice of exemption, the Timberland owner shall submit a letter to the Director which includes the notice number, a statement requesting termination of the notice, and a signature of the Timberland owner.
+In instances where a Plan submitter holds an accepted non-expiredvalid notice of exemption pursuant to 14 CCR§1038 or 1038.3 and the submitter intends to submit a subsequent notice of exemption with a harvest area that geographically overlaps with that previous notice of exemption prior to its expiration, the submitter shall inform the department by letter of the submitter’s desire to designate the previous notice of exemption as completedterminated.
 A notification letter from the submitter is not required if the department, in its discretion, revises its notice of exemption forms to require the submitter to identify any non-expired notices of exemption that would otherwise preclude acceptance of the subsequent notice of exemption by reason of geographic overlap of the harvest area pursuant to 14 CCR §1038 or 1038.3.
 Upon acceptance of the subsequent notice of exemption, any such previous non-expired notices of exemption identified by the submitter shall be deemed terminated.
 A notice of exemption with a harvest area that geographically overlaps a THP shall not be submitted or accepted until a partial completion report for the overlapping harvest areas has been filed with department.

 1038.3 Forest Fire Prevention Exemption